David-Durst/aetherlingHaskellIR/src/Core/Aetherling/Simulator/README.md

    should do `[x, y] -> [x+y]`.
 For certain patterns, helpers like `simhlBinaryOp` can further simplify this task (see `Combinational.hs`).
-By convention the new function should be in a file in the `SimulateLib` directory and its name should be something like `simhlFoo` (`simhl` = simulate high level).
+By convention the new function should be in a file in the `Simulator` directory and its name should be something like `simhlFoo` (`simhl` = simulate high level).

 b.
 In the list of simhl pattern matches in Simulator.hs, add an entry